 What do you do with that big turkey carcass sitting in the roasting pan with tasty bits of meat still clinging to it?
-I like turning mine into savory New Orleans-style Turkey and Sausage Jambalaya.
-And I prepare it in the slow cooker for convenience.
-However, I do “stir fry” some of the ingredients in a light cooking spray for added flavor before putting in the slow cooker.
-This time around, I used Pompeian’s 100% all-natural Grapeseed Oil because of its high smoke point and delicate flavor.
+I like turning mine into a savory New Orleans-style soup, something we’ve nicknamed Turkey and Sausage Gumbo.
+But it doesn’t have the traditional roux, so it comes together quickly.
+I prepare it in the slow cooker for convenience.
+However, I do “stir fry” some of the ingredients in olive oil for added flavor before putting in the slow cooker.

 Here’s the step by step: